zhanzhenzhen/doc-html/README.md

 <script src="doc-html.js" type="text/javascript"></script>
 ```

-It's fully client-side.
-Don't use it for any server-side purposes!
+It's fully browser-side.
+Don't use it for any server-side purposes.

 # `<pre>` indentation